glarocca/get_H2020_projects/README.md

 This python client generates statistics about the list of running EC-funded projects registered in the [CORDIS Portal](https://cordis.europa.eu/)

-Edit the `openrc.sh`, and configure the `keyword=cloud` to be used for the investigation.
+Edit the `openrc.sh`, and configure the `KEYWORD` to be used for the investigation.

 ```bash
 export CORDIS_FILENAME="json/project.json"